saitoHugo/iris-classifier-challenge/README.md

 ## Run Local API

+- After installing requirements, move to iris-api folder

+    `cd iris-api/`

-- After installing requirements, run the server with uvicorn
+- the then, run the server with uvicorn

     `uvicorn main:app --reload`